Guidance Note: Grievance and Complaint Handling

 - You should clarify what the problem is, so that you can easily tell someone else, and you should also decide what you hope might be a satisfactory outcome.

-- It is likely that your provider will suggest that your grievance be resolved locally and informally wherever possible.
+- Some types of complaints or grievances are suitable to being addressed locally and informally at least in the first instance.
 Points of contact and/or advice on ways of going about this should be provided.
 This may be as simple as contacting your lecturer, another staff member or a student contact officer.
 You should not be discouraged from making a formal complaint if you are not satisfied with the outcome of an informal process.
+Some incidents will not be suited to informal resolution at all, including cases of assault or sexual harassment.

 - You should note that a provider’s policies may place some legitimate restrictions on matters that can be dealt with in its grievance-handling processes.
 For example, there may be quite separate processes for handling general matters (e.g. perceived tardiness in marking assignments) and some particular matters (e.g. academic decisions, such as disputing a grade awarded).
 Some matters may also be protected against a complaint or appeal e.g. organisational policy decisions taken by bodies legitimately established for such purposes, such as an academic board or a governing council.

 - If you feel it is necessary to proceed with a formal complaint, you should note that this is a formal process and acquaint yourself with the process.
 Some matters that you should be aware of include that a formal process will require you to express your complaint in writing and records of the process will need to be maintained.
 Formal responses from the provider will be in writing.
-Providers are not required to respond to anonymous complaints or complaints that are not in writing.
+Providers may or may not be able to respond to anonymous complaints, depending on their legal framework.

-- A provider is required to define timelines for its complaints-handling process and should normally comply with these and keep you informed of progress.
-You should note that resolution of complaints can sometimes be complex and, in some cases, it may be to your advantage to agree to some changes in timelines e.g. where you would have more time to prepare your case.
+- A provider is required to deliver timely resolution of complaints and to keep you informed of progress.
+You should note that resolution of complaints can sometimes be complex and, in some cases, it may be to your advantage to agree to allowing extra time, e.g. where you would have more time to prepare your case.

 - A complaints-handling process should be confidential and preserve your privacy, unless you choose to do otherwise or disclosure is required by law.